oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-08.png)

-Scroll down in the Components menu to Layout and darg and drop **Form Layout** to the Design window.
+Scroll down in the Components menu to Layout and drag and drop **Form Layout** to the Design window.

 ![](./images/vbs-app-09.gif)